 Since start rules can be overridden, users may want to use the Reset Shape Attributes tool to revert the start rules to the default values.
-To execute the tool, select a set of shapes and then choose Graph > Reset Shape Attributes from the main menu.
+To run the tool, select a set of shapes and choose Graph > Reset Shape Attributes in the main menu.